 Learning Objectives

-This learning sequence helps students in creating their own music videos.
+At its heart, this learning sequence encourages student expression through digital media in response to music.
 Across the four lessons, students work through the analysis of music videos, followed with the media production process.
 Students will create visuals to attach to existing music pieces.
 Students will develop their understanding of how to communicate meaning through media artworks.
 Students will pass across the strands of Explore & Represent Ideas, Develop Practices, and Create & Present.
+Students will be assessed in their creation of music videos that communicate meaning and display their knowledge of this media form, as aligned with the Victorian curriculum (see Rationale).

 Students